GautamRonanki/ctrlAI/README.md

 **Identity and Permission Control Plane for AI Agents**

-Organizations are deploying dozens of AI agents — one manages email, another handles documents, another monitors code repositories.
+Organizations are deploying dozens of AI agents.
+One manages email, another handles documents, another monitors code repositories.
 These agents need to interact with each other to complete complex workflows.
 But without governance, no one knows what these agents can access, what they're doing, or who authorized them.

-ctrlAI solves this by treating every AI agent as a first-class identity — each with explicitly scoped permissions, governed inter-agent communication rules, and a complete audit trail.
+ctrlAI solves this by treating every AI agent as a first-class identity, each with explicitly scoped permissions, governed inter-agent communication rules, and a complete audit trail.
 Think of it as IAM (Identity and Access Management), but for AI agents instead of humans.

 Built on **Auth0 Token Vault** and **CIBA** for the [Authorized to Act](https://authorizedtoact.devpost.com/) hackathon.